We earn commissions from brands listed on this site, which influences how listings are presented.

 undefined

-Opening a SoFi savings account offers competitive interest rates up to 4.20% APY, significantly higher than traditional savings accounts, with no minimum balance or account fees.
-Additionally, it provides easy access to your funds and is federally insured up to $250,000, ensuring your money's security.
+Opening a SoFi® savings account offers competitive interest rates up to 4.00% APY*, significantly higher than traditional savings accounts.
+There is no minimum balance or account fees.
+Additionally, it provides easy access to your funds and is FDIC insured.

 ProsCons